Now that you have created your custom tag(s) and/or custom attributes, it is time to assign them to your clips and put them to work for you.

 To assign simple tags to a game, using your keyboard and mouse is the best set up.
-If you are looking for a speedy way to assign lots of metadata to your tags, we have a keyboard and number pad set up that might work better for you.
+If you are looking for a speedy way to assign lots of attributes to your tags, we have a keyboard and number pad set up that might work better for you.
 The remainder of this article will concentrate on the keyboard and mouse / simple tag setup.
-For a walkthrough of the keyboard and number pad approach to assign metadata, please see this article here.
+For a walkthrough of the keyboard and number pad approach to assign attributes, please see this article here.

 For this example, I will be using the 'Sample Custom Tag' created here.
-For the ease of example, it has one metadata of each type (Text, Number, List, Player Roster, and Team Name) associated with it.
+For the ease of example, it has one attribute of each type (Text, Number, List, Player Roster, and Team Name) associated with it.

 You get started by clicking on the 'watch' button of the game you're wanting to work on, and switching into 'timeline' mode (by clicking on the 'edit' button - the notebook and pencil - at the top center of the viewscreen): :